adobe/adobe-photoshop-api-sdk/README.md

 This SDK helps you to set up a new project and installs [Adobe Photoshop API Library](https://github.com/adobe/aio-lib-photoshop-api) that enables the wide range of image editing features that span Photoshop, Lightroom, and Sensei services by running one command.

-If you already have a project or service that needs Adobe Photoshop API Library, go to [Adobe Photoshop API Library](https://github.com/adobe/aio-lib-photoshop-api).
+NOTE: If  you already have a project or service that only needs [Adobe Photoshop API Library](https://github.com/adobe/aio-lib-photoshop-api), go to Adobe Photoshop API Library, and follow the install instructions from there.

 ### Quick Start